yoavern/learning/python/autoCurriculum/README.md

 ## Introduction

 Welcome to the Course Scheduler project!
-This tool is designed to help students efficiently plan their course schedules based on various factors such as distribution of hours, lesson conflicts, and flexibility in start and end times of the day.
+This tool is designed to help students efficiently plan their course schedules based on various factors such as distribution of hours, lesson conflicts, distance between classes etc.

 ## Getting Started
 ### Prerequisites
 -Python 3.x

 -Selenium

 -Chrome WebDriver - make sure it's compatible with the chrome version you have.

 # Installation